AJWD92/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React.js Is a JavaScript library.
+It solves the problem of being able to dynamically manipulate the dom.
+When the page has data that changes over time at high rates without having to reload the page using a virtual DOM.
+When a page is rendered using React, the state of the DOM tree structure is stored, and when there are any updates to be made to the UI, it does a diif on the old DOM tree with the new one, and updtaes only the ones that have changed.

 - [ ] What does it mean to _think_ in react?
+To think in React is to the about the app as you build them by Breaking the UI into a Component Hierarchy.
+Then Build a Static Version of the app in React.
+Then identify the MVP state of the UI.
+Then to identify where your state should live.
+Then finally add inverse data flow

 - [ ] Describe state.
+State is an instance of a React Component Class that can be defined as an object of a set of observable properites that control the behaviour of the component.

 - [ ] Describe props.
+Props are essentially global variables or boject.
+You can pass props to any component as we declare attributes for any HTML tag, you can pass props to a function based component, and pass information from one componet to another.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effects means anything that results in changes that can be observed when the callcullation is completed, beside the return of the calculation itself, is a side effect.
+Calculations should just return the result of the calculation.
+Anything else is a side effect.

 ## Project Set Up